jodinkansagor/mobxtutorial/Lab.md

 4. Create a useStore hook to access your store in your components.

 5. Write your components.
 Make a list and an input.
-Access your store
+Access your store with your hooks and make it happen!